dgoetsch/akka-vertx-demo/README.md

     * To run the vert.x application: `gradle vertx-api:run`
     * To run the akka application: `gradle akka-base:run`
 1. Run the command line client: `gradle cmd-interface:run`

-###Limitations
-The akka application does not yet have web sockets, because of this the command line client is not yet fully operational.